ahmedyosry433/Tasky-Flutter/README.md

 - **Infinite Scrolling**: Fetches and loads tasks as you scroll, ensuring optimal performance.
 - **QR Code Functionality**: Seamlessly scan and generate QR codes for task management.

----

-## Contributing 🤝

-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions or bug reports.

----

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.